 Combining her significant clinical experience in the diagnosis and management of eye diseases and myopia research, with a special interest in prevention of myopia, Beata strives to provide the best patient care possible.

-An optical dispenser with seven years experience, Courtney enjoys nothing more than helping someone find the perfect frame to suit their individual needs.
-When not at work, Courtney runs her web design business and volunteers for The Orangutan Project.
+An optical dispenser with seven years experience, Courtney enjoys nothing more than building customer relationships and helping patients find the perfect solution for their optical needs.
+When not at work, Courtney passionately volunteers for The Orangutan Project.

 After growing up in Brisbane, Karen graduated from the Queensland University of Technology (QUT) in 1990.
 Since then she has worked in both general and behavioural (neuro-developmental) Optometry for over twenty-five years in Brisbane and surrounding regions.
 Karen joined Lees and Henschell Optometrists in 2002.
 In 2008, she achieved Fellowship with the Australasian College of Behavioural Optometry (ACBO).
 Having worn contact lenses herself for thirty-five years, she is a keen contact lens practitioner.
 Karen also has experience in providing services to those requiring care in the areas of therapeutics, sports vision, low vision and patients with special needs.